 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Rituals

 First in the Casey Duncan psychological thriller series set in the wilds of Canada and revolving around a detective on the run.